sheyanlalmohammed1/STAT-4830-CPT-MARL-project/self_critique.md

 ### Areas for Improvement

 - Our mathematical formulation for the objective function that we are trying to optimize needs some work.
 Right now we are heavily relying on metrics used by authors of previous papers, but we need to come up with at least two metrics formally: a utility-based method and divergence based method.
 These will be the backbone of how we understand the effectiveness of our policy.

-- We need to determine the tests (and environments) we would actually find extremely interesting to test agents under so that, if need be, we can modify the existing policy framework we are using to work on these environments .

 - We basically have no defined stopping point to ensure our system has reached an optimal point, especially without the context of a specific winning metric.
 Without a defined stopping criterion or a strategy for stabilizing gradients, it’s hard to determine when the model has converged or reached optimal performance.